-Wind is inconsistent
+1. The wind is inconsistent

 Wind energy has a lot in common with solar energy in terms of consistency.
 Although wind energy qualifies as a renewable resource, wind speeds fluctuate each day.
 This can be a big disappointment to wind turbine developers who will commit every penny and every ounce of energy in the project only to end up with fluctuating wind patterns.

-Involves high upfront capital investment
+2. Wind turbines involve high upfront capital investment

 A lot has been done to bring down the cost of installing turbines; the overall costs, however, remain on the higher side.
-The first step to installing a turbine is usually to do a rigorous survey to determine the winds speed of the location.
+The first step to installing a turbine is usually to do a rigorous survey to determine the wind speed of the location.
 This involves erecting a sample turbine to gauge the wind speeds over a stipulated period.

 When talking about offshore wind turbines, the cost becomes more pronounced.
 This is because it’s a daunting task to install wind turbines offshore than onshore.
 Some firms even go to the extent of commissioning bespoke ships with the ability to transport and install wind turbines at sea.

 Although wind turbines come with eye-catching designs, they impact the natural beauty of the landscape.
 When a lot more wind turbines are set up, the area becomes unsightly.
-The local community starts to sound alarm bells, and this can escalate to a conflict.
+The local community starts to sound alarm bells, and this can escalate to conflict.

-Can reduce the local bird population
+4. May reduce the local bird population

-Also, wind turbines require them to be dig deep into the earth which could have negative effect on the underground habitats.
+Also, wind turbines require them to dig deep into the earth which could have a negative effect on the underground habitats.
 However, there has been an influx of bladeless wind turbines in the marketplace designed to reduce bird deaths.
-This could be a game changer for turbine manufacturers.
+This could be a game-changer for turbine manufacturers.

 Although the emphasis is to site wind turbines away from the local community, most companies disregard this rule.
 This explains the strong public objections to wind turbine installations in most areas.
 The visual pollution is another reason why people do not find it attractive to install it in their backyard.

-Takes up significant portion of land
+6. Installation can take up a significant portion of land

-The location of a wind power system is crucial, and one should determine the best possible location for wind turbine in order to capture as much wind as possible.
-Just like solar energy which relies heavily on sun to produce power, wind energy needs high speed winds to produce power on constant basis.
+The location of a wind power system is crucial, and one should determine the best possible location for wind turbines in order to capture as much wind as possible.
+Just like solar energy which relies heavily upon the Sun to produce power, wind energy needs high-speed winds to produce power on a constant basis.

 Uses of Wind Energy

 Although it wasn’t totally powered by wind, it’s a perfect example of how vehicles can be moved by alternative sources of energy.
 Precisely, the car used a combination of batteries, wind, and kite.
 For the entire journey, the car used an estimated $10 to $15 of energy, which underlines the cost-effective nature of wind energy.

-Generation of power
+2. Excellent source of power

-Wind energy provides reprieve from the dangerous gasses emitted to the atmosphere.
+Wind energy provides a reprieve from the dangerous gasses emitted to the atmosphere.
 The wind energy is captured using strategically located wind turbines.
 This can be carried out on a massive scale, for example, wind turbines installed on wind farms.
-It can be small scale, for instance, wind turbines installed by individuals to produce energy for home use.
+It can be a small scale, for instance, wind turbines installed by individuals to produce energy for home use.

 A typical example of the use of wind energy is the cargo ships developed by Cargill, Inc., an American corporation that is committed to making the world grow by innovating cutting-edge technologies.
 Cargill has scaled up and fully embraced the idea of installing a huge kite on one of its cargo ships to harness wind power.

 Utilizing wind power to pump water from underground is not a new technology.
 It has been used since ancient times.
 It’s a cheap alternative for some countries and communities.
 Essentially, there are no extraordinary costs involved compared to using huge pumping tracks powered by fossil fuel sources of energy.

 With many people shifting to green lifestyles and the need to live in areas with fresh air devoid of greenhouse gasses, wind energy is set to dominate the energy sector in the years to come.
-It’s clean, renewable and cheap once wind harnessing technologies are in place.
+It’s clean, renewable, and cheap once wind harnessing technologies are in place.